binary-person/rammerhead/README.md

-# rammerhead
+# Rammerhead

-> proxy based on testcafe-hammerhead (password is `sharkie4life`)
+> Proxy based on testcafe-hammerhead (password is `sharkie4life`)

 Demo link: https://demo-opensource.rammerhead.org

-Polished closed-source-for-now browser version: https://browser.rammerhead.org (more links by awesome community members in the discord server at the end of readme)
+Polished closed-source-for-now browser version: https://browser.rammerhead.org (more links by awesome community members in the discord server at the end of README.md)

 ## Supporting me and contributing